sigmdel/xiao_esp32c6_sketches/README.md

   6. Released under the Apache License, Version 2.0.
   7. Added support for some XIAO ESP32C6 features.
   8. Requires an external pull up resistor in [most cases](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c6_intro_en.html#deep_sleep).

-### About `08_zigbee_switch` and `09_zigbee_bulb` (Deprecated)

-Flash the Zigbee_Light_Switch firmware on one XIAO ESP32C6 and the Zigbee_Light_Bulb firmware on a second XIAO ESP32C6.
-The boot button on the first board will toggle the yellow LED on/off on the second board.

-The Zigbee_Light_Bulb board will pair with a Zigbee2MQTT coordinator although it is not supported by the latter.

-With the August 6, 2024 correction that enables the RF switch and properly selects an antenna, it is no longer necessary to reduce the link quality threshold in the Zigbee_Light_Bulb sketch.
-Nevertheless, the LQI_THRESHOLD macro remains in the code.
+  9. Deprecated

 ### About `14_zigbee_on_off_switch` and `15_zigbee_on_off_light`

+These sketches replace the deprecated `08_zigbee_switch` and `09_zigbee_bulb` sketches respectively.

 Flash the Zigbee_On_Off_Switch firmware on one XIAO ESP32C6 and the Zigbee_On_Off_Light firmware on a second XIAO ESP32C6.
 The boot button on the first board will toggle the yellow LED on/off on the second board.

-The Zigbee_On_Off_Light board will pair with a Zigbee2MQTT coordinator although it is not supported by the latter.
-It is possible to toggle the yellow LED on/off from the Zigbee2MQTT web interface.
+However, the Zigbee_On_Off_Light end device can be used with a single XIAO because it will connect to a Zigbee2MQTT coordinator and its on-board LED can be controlled from the coordinator's web interface.

 (**Jan.
-6 Update**) The two sketches were compiled with the latest `develop` branch of `pioarduino` in PlatformIO and the resultant firmwares were uploaded to two XIAOs on Jan.
+6 Update**) The two sketches were compiled with the latest `develop` branch of `pioarduino` in PlatformIO and uploaded to two XIAOs on Jan.
 3. The On_Off_Light end device could not connect to the On_Off_Switch coordinator nor to the Zigbee2MQTT coordinator as before.
-There was no time to invesitagate this problem, but hopefully a further update will be possible some time in the next two weeks.
+There was no time to investigate this problem.
+The **Jan 23** update of the two Zigbee examples from the ESP32 version 3.1.1 shows that the two sketches can be compiled in the Arduino IDE and do they do work as expected.
+Hopefully a further update about the situation with `pioarduino` will be possible before the end of January.

 ### Further Details: